 Our "Glass of Beer" is made with our Clear Melt & Pour Soap Base, (or you can use Extra Clear too), some White Soap Base (any variety) and Bramble Berry Honey Ale Fragrance.
 We have used a touch of Royal Gold Mica, and in the light coloured one no colour at all.
-If you would like a really dark colour stout or ale, use Oatmeal Stout or Pumpkin Lager, you can also add some Latte Mica to even it out and give a pearlescent finish.
+If you would like a really dark colour stout or ale, use Oatmeal Stout.
+You can also add some Latte Mica to even it out and give a pearlescent finish.

 One of the most difficult things to do with round or wide cylindrical soaps is wash!
 So, here's a secret, slice the soaps down vertically into halves, straight down, through the foamy head!
 You can do this and then shrink wrap, or just put a little note with the instructions on your label if you aren't going to shrink wrap them.